vineetaparodkar/ERC721TokenSample/README.md

 # Basic ERC721 token sample

 This project demonstrates a basic ERC721 token sample.
-It comes with a sample contract, a sample script that deploys that contract and uses a ipfs module for uploading metadata, and an example of a task implementation, which simply lists the available accounts.
+It comes with a sample contract, a sample script that deploys that contract and uses a NFT storage module & Pinata services for uploading metadata, and an example of a task implementation, which simply lists the available accounts.

 ## Setup